RecordsKeeper/multichain/docs/source/miningmac.rst

 **RecordsKeeper Mainnet**

-    In case you want to stop your running Recordskeeper node then you can use the following command from your command line terminal:
+    If you want to stop your RecordsKeeper node, you can use the following command from your command line terminal:

     .. code-block:: bash